tc39/proposal-shadowrealm/README.md

 ### Shim/Polyfill

-A shim implementation of the Realm API can be found at [https://github.com/Agoric/realms-shim](https://github.com/Agoric/realms-shim)
+A shim implementation of the Realm API can be found at [https://github.com/Agoric/realms-shim](https://github.com/Agoric/realms-shim), notice that this library is now deprecated.

 # Realms